Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

+It is possible that higher-dimensional spaces are more effective for exciting extreme fluctuations, which would make the above-cited methodologies very useful for our purpose in future research.
+They can also be useful when conditional risk estimation (for near-term weather forecasting) is the end goal, as well as the previously-mentioned optimization methods demonstrated in \citet{Farazmand2017variational,Blonigan2019are}, and \citet{Whittaker2025constructing}.
+But our first goal is to determine whether our chosen low-dimensional kicks can suffice for climatological estimation.

-which can be estimated from the samples $\{R_{n,j,m}^*:m=1,\hdots,M_{n,j}\}$.
-Whereas Monte Carlo is the typical strategy in rare event sampling \citep{Finkel2024bringing,BloinWibe2025estimating}, the deliberately low-dimensional perturbations that we employ here enable numerical quadrature instead.
-Based on the samples, we fit some parametric model $\widehat{R}_{n,j}^*(\omega;\theta)$ with parameters $\theta$, for example polynomial coefficients, kernel weights, or neural network weights.
-Then the integral over $\Omega$ can be estimated, either analytically (if $p$ and $\widehat{R}^*$ take simple enough forms) or numerically by densely filling $\Omega$ with a grid of points, evaluating $\widehat{R}^*$ and $p$ at each point, and taking their inner product.
-The result is an estimate $\widehat{Q}_{n,j}(r)$ which is found by replacing $R_{n,j}^*(\omega)$ with $\widehat{R}_{n,j}^*(\omega)$ in Eq. \eqref{eq:conditional_severity}.
+Based on the samples drawn from $\Omega$, we fit a regression model $\widehat{R}_{n,j}^*(\omega;\theta)$ with parameters $\theta$, in our case coefficients for linear and quadratic polynomials.
+In general $\widehat{R}_{n,j}$ could be a more elaborate parametric model, e.g., a Gaussian process or neural network with learned weights $\theta$, as often used in modern uncertainty quantification \citep{Kabir2018neural,Sapsis2020output,Pickering2022discovering}.
+Then the integral over $\Omega$ can be estimated, either analytically (if $p$ and $\widehat{R}^*$ take simple enough forms) or numerically by densely filling $\Omega$ with a grid of points, evaluating $\widehat{R}^*$ and $p$ at each point, and taking the inner product of $\mathbb{I}\{\widehat{R}^*>r\}$ with $p$ for any $r$.
+The result is an estimate $\widehat{Q}^\Omega_{n,j}(r)$ for the conditional CCDF, $\widehat{Q}^\Omega_{n,j}(r)$, obtained by replacing the $R_{n,j}^*$ with $\widehat{R}_{n,j}^*$ in Eq.~(\ref{eq:conditional_severity}).
+The final step is to estimate the \emph{tail} of the conditional CCDF,